-Maximum individual Maximum total Maximum period
+Maximum individual Maximum total Maximum

-investment investment
+investment investment period

 Up to 2 years £30m £450m 2 years

 Over 2-10 years £25m £300m 10 years

 Over 10 years £25m £100m 50 years

-In addition to fixed term deposits occasionally local authorities issue bonds.
+In addition to fixed term deposits, local authorities occasionally issue bonds.
 The investment policy allows the county council to purchase such bonds as an investment which are generally held to maturity.
-The holding of the bonds is considered to be outside the limits expressed above but for the purpose of risk management the total of the bonds plus fixed term deposits with any one authority should not exceed £50m.
+The holding of the bonds is considered to be outside the limits expressed above but for the purpose of risk management, the total of the bonds plus fixed term deposits with any one authority should not exceed £50m.

-The council's day to day transactional bank, National Westminster, lies outside the investment credit matrix but emergency overnight deposits may be placed with them from time to time.
-In practice the balances are considered on a daily basis and kept as near to zero as possible.
-The balance on any day is typically below £1m.
+The council's day to day transactional bank, National Westminster, lies outside the investment credit matrix but overnight deposits may be placed with them.
+In practice the balances are considered on a daily basis.
 If there was a failure of National Westminster it is anticipated that they would be subject to bank bail-in rather than made insolvent.
 This increases the chance of the council maintaining operational continuity but any monies in the bank would be at risk of at least a partial loss.